 Dan and Sam could also have drawn up and signed a “Buy-Sell” agreement.
 Indeed, it is a basic responsibility of business partners to have such an agreement in place.

-What is a Buy-Sell agreement for a business?
+What Is a Buy-Sell Agreement for a Business?

 A Buy-Sell business agreement is designed to include a number of foreseeable issues a company will face in the future.
 Specifically, it will stipulate how a partner’s share of the business would be transferred if one of them were to “separate” or leave the business either voluntarily or involuntarily.
 Involuntary departures can include illness, bankruptcy, and incarceration.